Sebastianhju/Runeterra-5e/Uncommon Items.md

 ## Cloak of Agility

-**Momentery Focus**: Once pr. long rest you can use a bonus action to enter a state of focus, when in this state your critical strike chanse is increesed by one, for one minute.
+**Momentery Focus**: As a bonus action you can enter a state of fucus, when in this state your critical strike chance is increased by one, for one minute.
+Once this effect is used it cannot be used again until you finish a long rest.

 ---

 ## Rejuvenation Bead

-**Rejuvinate**: When rolling hit dice, you can reroll 1, and 2.
-In addition Once pr. short rest you can roll a hit dice to heal yourself as a bonus action.
+**Rejuvinate**: As a bonus action you can expend a hit dice to heal yourself.
+The amount healed is equal to your hit dice plus you constitution modifier.
+Once this effect is used it cannot be used again until you finish a long rest.

+Whenever you roll hit dice to heal, you can reroll ones and twos.

 ---